Upcoming Events at the Maine Historical Society

 The teams will play two nine-inning games (60-90 minutes each).
 Between the games, team members will talk about baseball in that era, and provide opportunities for kids to run the bases, interact with players, and ask questions.
 The games are free and open to the public.

-Thank you to our lead corporate sponsor, Investment Management and Consulting Group, for its generous support of this community event, and John Babbin of Coldwell-Banker Realty, for additional support.
-The Mainely Burgers gourmet food truck will also be at the event.
+Thank you to our lead corporate sponsor, Investment Management and Consulting Group, for its generous support of this community event, and John Babin of Coldwell-Banker Realty, for additional support.

 Wednesday, July 3, 12:00 pm